Felipe Mora

-Felipe Andrés Mora Aliaga (born 2 August 1993) is a Chilean professional footballer who plays as a striker for Major League Soccer club Portland Timbers and the Chile national team.
+Felipe Andrés Mora Aliaga (born 2 August 1993) is a Chilean professional footballer who plays as a striker for Liga MX club Atlético San Luis.

+Club career

+Mora played for Major League Soccer club Portland Timbers from 2020 to 2026.
+On 30 July 2026, he signed with Liga MX club Atlético San Luis.

 International career

 Mora was selected for the Chile national under-20 football team which participated in the 2013 South American Youth Championship.
 On 23 January, he scored a goal against Ecuador in the final stage.
-The team went on to qualified for Turkey 2013, where he scored a goal against Iraq in the group round.
+The team went on to qualify for Turkey 2013, where he scored a goal against Iraq in the group round.

-On 31 May 2018, he made his first appearance for the Chilean senior team, when he came on the pitch in the 73rd minute of the 2–3 lost friendly against Romania.

-On 15 October 2019, he scored his first goal for the Chile national team in a 3–2 won friendly against Guinea.
+On 31 May 2018, he made his first appearance for the Chilean senior team, when he came on the pitch in the 73rd minute of the 2–3 loss in an friendly against Romania.
+On 15 October 2019, he scored his first goal for the Chile national team in a 3–2 friendly win against Guinea.